openhab/openhab-syno-spk/README.md

 ### Logging

-The openHAB2 logfiles found it here:
+The openHAB2 log files can be found here:
 `/volume1/@appstore/openHAB2/userdata/logs/`.

 From Version openHAB-2.2.0.006 the SPK generates two log files located at `/var/log/`.